AminIdr/goDB/README.md

 ## Overview

-goDB is designed to provide a basic understanding of key concepts in database storage, such as LSM Tree principles, memtable, and SST files.
+goDB is a lightweight, pure-Go implementation of a persistent key-value storage engine inspired by the Log-Structured Merge (LSM) Tree concepts.
 It serves as a practical educational tool for exploring the fundamentals of building a storage engine.

 ## Features

-- **Pure Go Implementation:** Written entirely in Go, making it easy to understand and modify for learning purposes.
+- **LSM Tree Architecture:** Leveraging the principles of LSM Trees for efficient storage and retrieval of key-value pairs.
+- **Write-Ahead Logging (WAL):** Implements a WAL mechanism to ensure durability and recoverability in the face of crashes.
+- **SST File Management:** Stores data in SST (Sorted String Table) files, with automatic compaction to maintain optimal performance.
-- **Key/Value Storage:** Provides a straightforward interface for storing and retrieving key/value pairs.
+- **HTTP API:** Provides a basic HTTP API for interacting with the key-value store, supporting GET, SET, and DELETE operations.
-- **Persistence:** Utilizes LSM Tree concepts to ensure data persistence between program runs.
-- **Educational Focus:** Designed with simplicity and clarity to aid learning about storage engine fundamentals.

-## Getting Started
+## Project Structure

-Follow these steps to get started with goDB:
+- **main.go:** The entry point of the application.
+Initializes the database, recovers from Write-Ahead Log if needed, and starts an HTTP server.
+- **db.go:** Defines the core database structure (`fileDB`) implementing the `DB` interface.
+Manages the Memtable, Write-Ahead Log (WAL), and provides functions for basic database operations like `Set`, `Get`, and `Del`.
+Also includes the initialization of the database (`newDB` function).
+- **operations.go:** Defines core database operations like `set`, `get`, and `del`.
+Handles interactions with the Memtable and triggers flushing to disk when necessary.
+- **serialization.go:** Provides functions for converting key-value pairs to byte slices and vice versa.
+Handles the serialization and deserialization of data for storage and retrieval.
+- **wal.go:** Manages Write-Ahead Logging, including functions for appending key-value entries to the Write-Ahead Log and recovering from the log during startup.
+- **data_maintenance.go:** Handles data maintenance tasks such as flushing Memtable to disk, compacting SST files, and recovering from crashes during these operations.
+- **compression.go:** Provides functions for compressing and decompressing data, using gzip compression for storage efficiency.
+- **http_handler.go:** Defines HTTP handler functions for various endpoints (`/get`, `/set`, `/del`).
+Parses incoming requests, calls corresponding database operations, and sends responses.

 ##  Overall Architecture